 - Free Mini-Unit: Endangered Species

-- Related Topics: Biodiversity and Evolution, The Human Impact, and Preserving Habitats and Protecting Wildlife.
+- Related Topics: Biodiversity and Evolution, The Human Impact, Preserving Habitats and Protecting Wildlife, and Ecologists to the Rescue (recently updated!)

 On May 25, 1787, delegates from seven states met in Philadelphia with the goal of revising the Articles of Confederation.
 Soon, delegates from five more states arrived.
 Through the long, hot summer, the delegates debated many issues.
 In the end, they changed history.